-The legislation that particularly effects your participation in our Vocational Education and Training programs includes:
+The legislation that particularly affects your participation in our Vocational Education and Training programs includes:

-As we offer training courses to all members of the community, we have established a number of vocational barrier supports which include special assistance with:
+As we offer training courses to all members of the community, we have established support for a number of vocational barriers, which include special assistance with:

 2. Language, Literacy and Numeracy.